KMobin555/LLM-fine-tuning/README.md

-# 🚀 Your Project Name
+# 🚀 Fine Tunning Large Language Models(LLM)

+This repo contains some experimented and competition codes where LLM were fine tuned